Reviewers Editions are written in short codes, like

 Changes to the four numbers send different messages to users:

-- Increasing edition numbers tells users of lower-numbered editions to review the entire new edition, top-to-bottom, to decide whether it meets their needs.
+- Increasing edition numbers tells users of lower-numbered editions to review the entire document, top-to-bottom, to decide whether it meets their needs.

 - Adding or increasing update numbers tells users of lower-numbered updates to review the parts that have changed to decide whether it meets their needs.